wwatson4506/MSC/README.md

 read/write queue sizes (must be powers of 2!!)
 As the queue sizes get Smaller and depending on the size of the read or write buffer the bigger the chance of MSC going into  blocking.
-If the queues are full it will block until space is avilable in the queues.
+If the queues are full it will block until space is available in the queues.
 This can be a memory eater:)

 Setup debugging LED pin defs.
 Used mainly to see  the activity of non-blocking reads and writes.